XMUDM/SentiWSP/README.md

 | large      | 8          | 512                 |

 ## Pre-training
 If you want to conduct pre-training by yourself instead of directly using the checkpoint we provide, this part may help you pre-process the pre-training dataset and run the pre-training scripts.
+You should train the model on some NVIDIA Tesla A100 GPUs.

 ### Word-level pre-training